Montgomery – Pietrasanta Culinary Exchange Program

 Much like the 2009 event, we envision an exchange of chefs, whereby each city would be represented through the hosting of future special dining experiences featuring meals and ingredients respective to each region’s history and location.
 This program would open the door for additional community opportunities through cooking classes, culinary presentations, tastings, specialized menus, and more.

-With continued culinary investment and the late 2020 opening of Ravello, a fine dining Italian restaurant, the Culinary Exchange Program will continue to contribute to and build upon Montgomery’s relationship with its sister city, as well as broaden the community’s appreciation into the area of culinary arts.
+With continued culinary investment and the Spring/Summer 2021 opening of Ravello, a fine dining Italian restaurant, the Culinary Exchange Program will continue to contribute to and build upon Montgomery’s relationship with its sister city, as well as broaden the community’s appreciation into the area of culinary arts.